 Ven.
 Amy had the good fortune to visit Tibet in 1987 and again in 2001 as a pilgrimage leader for the Institute of Noetic Science in the United States.
 She has also led pilgrimages to India, Nepal, and Bhutan.
 The next pilgrimage Amy is leading is from April, 30 to May 18, 2023, to Lawudo Retreat Center in the Mount Everest region of Nepal.
 See Ven.
 Amy’s website below for more information.

 Ven.
 Amy was ordained as a Buddhist nun in June 2000 and has been teaching extensively since 1992.
 Her teaching style emphasizes a practical approach to integrating Buddhist philosophy into everyday life.
 She is happy to help people connect with meditation and mindfulness in an effort to gain a refreshing perspective on normally stressful living.
 Ven.
 Amy’s courses and retreats focus on establishing and maintaining a meditation and mindfulness practice, death and dying, overcoming anxiety and depression, battling addiction, dealing with self-esteem issues, and cultivating compassion and loving-kindness.

-Based in the United States, in Philadelphia, Pennsylvania, Amy teaches and leads retreats and pilgrimages around the world.
+Ven.
+Amy is the co-author of Buddhism in a Nutshell and a contributor to Living in the Path, a series of online courses produced by FPMT.
+Based in the United States, between Pennsylvania and Land of Medicine Buddha in California, Amy teaches and leads retreats and pilgrimages around the world.
 Her teaching schedule and other information can be found at www.AmyMiller.com.